umakant/reactallinone/README.md

-React create select dropdown field using .map function.
+React Login and Signup Functionality